Skip Breadcrumb Links

 Here are the signs your pet needs immediate medical care:

 - Your pet is visibly hurt and vocal about the pain

 - Sudden limping or other signs of broken or fractured bones

 - Prolonged diarrhea and vomiting (this risks dehydration)

 - Large wounds, especially bleeding ones

-If you aren’t sure about what you should do in an emergency situation, talk to your vet about it during a normal wellness appointment.
+If you aren’t sure about what to do in an emergency, talk to your vet about it during a regular wellness appointment.
 They may have emergency care at their clinic, or they may recommend a particular animal hospital you can visit.